Household Hazardous Waste Disposal

 At Waste Management, we've teamed up with communities to provide smart, cost-effective ways to safely dispose of hazardous waste.

-In some communities, some household hazardous waste can be collected at the curb.
+In certain communities, some of these materials can be collected at the home.
 It’s important that residents keep these materials separate from regular trash.
-Hazardous waste should never be discarded down a sink or storm drain – it could contaminate groundwater or potentially flow into larger bodies of water.
+It is not recommended to place down a sink or storm drain – it could contaminate groundwater or potentially flow into larger bodies of water.

 Return-by-mail Recycling Kits

 Our household hazardous waste recycling kits are postage-paid, return-by-mail programs your residents can order online.
 They simply mail the items back to us for environmentally responsible treatment and disposal.